Cantores minores: Chorus

 The performing choir comprises ca. 140 8-to-25-year-old boys and men.
 The assembly of the choir is SSAATTBB (1st and 2nd soprano, 1st and 2nd alto, 1st and 2nd tenor, 1st and 2nd bass).
 After puberty, boys proceed from boy voices to male voices.
 Each voice has its own prefect, who is the "leader" of his voice and is responsible for keeping order.
 The prefect is the position of trust appointed by conductor of the choir.
 The choir actively practices several times a week and give concerts both at home and abroad.

 The choir operates in connection with training groups named B-, Choral- and Cappellachoir, which prepare 7- to 12-year-old boys to perform in the main chorus (A-Choir).
 CM-Music Institute also runs musical kindergartens for 4-to-7-year-old boys in the Helsinki metropolitan area.
 Boys may also choose to have classical singing, piano and flute lessons, as well as education in music theory.

 Repertoire

-Cantores Minores un Helsinki Cathedral, 2013.
+Cantores Minores in Helsinki Cathedral, 2013.

 Cantores Minores' permanent repertoire includes, inter alia, Johann Sebastian Bach's major works: St Matthew Passion and St John Passion, (which sets out in alternate years), Christmas Oratorio, and Mass in B Minor, as well as the composer's motets.
 Other notable major works are the requiems of Brahms and Mozart.
 The choir's a cappella program is a cross-section of the entire history of classical choral music, ranging from Orlando di Lasso to Olli Kortekangas.
 Finnish choral music is strongly represented in their repertoire, with songs from composers including Einojuhani Rautavaara, Jukka Linkola, Joonas Kokkonen and Leevi Madetoja.

 During the Christmas season, the choir sings traditional Christmas carols at their concerts.